Seth Viebrock, CEO

 Drupal in 2020

-Drupal has become the clear leader as a personalization-ready platform and enterprise-level solution for larger and more complex projects.
+Drupal has become the clear leader as an enterprise-level CMS platform for more complex projects, tending to be on the larger side.

 One major initiative in 2020 is improving the experience for beginners.
 As you can see from this slide of Acquia's CTO at the DrupalCon Europe conference in October 2019, a user's opinion of Drupal improves with experience.